Pickleball Gear

 Bottom line

 Everyone's game is different.
 That's why I picked five pro paddles to suit different types of players.
-Even if you don't agree with my top choice this year, I hope you can find the right paddle for you on my list.
+Even if you don't agree with my top choice, I think you’ll find the right paddle for you on my list.

-I chose the JOOLA Perseus as my top pro paddle in 2024 because it just gives me the most impressive all-round game.
-It's one of the best control paddles ever made, and it backs that up with solid levels of power, spin, forgiveness, and weighting.
+I chose the JOOLA Perseus Pro IV as my top pro paddle because it has the most premium feel.
+It's one of the best power paddles ever made, and it backs that up with solid levels of control, spin, forgiveness, and weighting.

 Here's a recap of my top five paddles for professional players:

-1. JOOLA Ben Johns Perseus - Best overall
+1. JOOLA Perseus Pro IV - Best overall

-2. Selkirk VANGUARD Power Air Invikta - Best for power
+2. Selkirk LABS Project Boomstik - Best for power

-3. JOOLA Collin Johns Scorpeus - Best for control
+4. JOOLA Scorpeus Pro IV - Best for control

 5. Paddletek Bantam ALW-C - Also great

 Whichever one you choose, I hope it takes your game to the next level.
-Maybe I'll see you winning matches at tournaments in 2024!
+Maybe I'll see you winning matches at tournaments soon!

 FAQs